lhwdev/llang/book.md

 `"`, `Hello, `, `${`, `user`, `.`, `name`, `}` is all separate tokens.
 One may think
 returning huge `StringLiteral("Hello, ", /* List<Token> for user.name */)` is easy,
 but for IC, we need to be flat.
 So we have 3 states: root, in string literal, 'in template expression in string literal'.
-This partially provides nesting for lexer.
+This partially provides nesting for tokenizer.
 State is saved in stack, and when we pop it, we get parent state.

 In actual code, there is `val stringDepth: Int` in state, whose value is like: